Edu (footballer, born 1978): Arsenal

 2003–04 season in midfield for Arsenal was seen as his finest season so far in football, he was part of the team which went 49 games unbeaten, (the whole 2003–04 Premier League season without defeat).
 He appeared in 30 League games and scored 2 goals, both against Chelsea, he scored the fourth of Arsenal's 5 in a 5–1 historic win against Inter Milan in the UEFA Champions League in November 2003, he made a career high 48 appearances and 7 goals for Arsenal in all competitions.
 Edu was on the pitch as Arsenal clinched the 2003–04 Premier League title at White Hart Lane on 25 April 2004.
 During the season, he made his 100th appearance for Arsenal.

 Edu enjoyed mixed fortunes in the 2004–05 season.
 He missed the start of the season because he was away with Brazil at the Copa América.
 This was followed by speculation over his future at the club as he was in the last year of his contract with Arsenal.
 Talks with Valencia of Spain in January 2005 failed as the Mestalla outfit were not able to pay the fee Arsenal demanded.

-Edu only scored two goals for Arsenal in 2004–05 – one was a fine chip in the 2–0 away win at West Bromwich Albion in May 2005, and the other a penalty kick in a 7–0 win over Everton in 2005.
+Edu only scored two goals for Arsenal in 2004–05, both coming in May – one was a fine chip in the 2–0 away win at West Bromwich Albion, and the other a penalty kick in a 7–0 win over Everton.
 He did however come on as an extra time substitute as Arsenal won the 2005 FA Cup Final.